Special effects of Terminator 2: Judgment Day: Highway pursuit

-Four truck cabs were made, one for the rollover effect itself and three with stronger lead tops for when it crashes into the mill.
+Four truck cabs were made: one for the rollover effect itself, and three with stronger lead tops for when it crashed into the mill.
 The tanks were made from PVC tubes capped on both ends.
 The first was rigged to tip over with hydraulics, while the second was a thicker tube cut in half lengthwise with a hinge and pneumatic actuator allowing it to split open to spill canisters filled with liquid nitrogen and alcohol.

 Railroad tracks built into the live-action mill proved a convenient means of hiding the cable systems attached to the truck to trigger actions such as tipping over or jackknifing, although the most difficult aspect was lining its position up to match the live-action footage.

 The T-800 climbing onto the side of the truck was a live-action stunt, while the miniature versions used a 14 in tall T-800 sculpted by Dan Plant with a steel armature and radio controls for the T-800 pulling itself onto the truck as it rolled over.
-The radio controls were removed after and it was used as a standard go motion puppet for the following shots animated by Peter Kleinow, particularly the T-800 leaping off the truck and hitting the ground as it rolls towards the camera.
-The puppet was suspended in midair, and a jump was animated and lined up to appear as if the figure were leaping from the truck to the ground.
-The puppet landed in blank space, so had to animate the effect of him landing on the ground.
-Took two months and 25 takes to meet Cameron's approval.
+The radio controls were removed after and it was used as a standard go motion puppet for the following shots animated by Peter Kleinow, particularly the T-800 leaping off the truck and hitting the ground while rolling towards the camera.
+The puppet was suspended in midair, and a jump was animated and aligned to make it appear as if the figure was leaping from the truck to the ground.
+The puppet landed in blank space, so had to animate the motion of landing on the ground.
+The shot took two months and 25 takes to meet Cameron's approval.

 T-800 bike jump

 During the truck chase, the T-800 makes a jump on its motorbike, plummeting into the water channel below.
 The 750 lb bike was required to jump about 60 ft from 15 ft in the air.

+Stunt coordinator Joel Kramer included the bike jump as one of the more dangerous stunts in the film.
 The stunt was deemed too dangerous to attempt without some form of support, so a rig was built to carry both the bike and rider to the ground.

 Although the bike was considered to be a Harley-Davidson, Gary Davis said that model was too heavy to perform the stunt and would not have survived the landing.
-Schwarzenegger's stand-in, Peter Kent, rode a look-alike bike while wearing a latex replica of Schwarzenegger's face which took several hours to apply to his own every day, during the 20 attempts at the stunt.
+During the 20 attempts at the stunt, Schwarzenegger's stand-in, Peter Kent, rode a look-alike bike while wearing a latex replica of Schwarzenegger's face, which took several hours to apply to his own every day.
 Kent had lied about having stunt experience to get the job.